Best Things to do in Chambéry France

 - There are almost 80 kms of cycle routes throughout the Chambéry region, so hire a bike and go exploring.
 Not only will you have fun but you can keep fit too.

-- Use the public transfer where you can get 24-hour or 7-day tickets providing unlimited travel.
+- Use the public transport where you can get 24-hour or 7-day tickets providing unlimited travel.

 - Office de Tourisme in the city centre, next to the Palais de Justice and the STAC’s sales office in the Boulevard du Musée.